bemoid/bemoid/scss/objects/grid/grid.md

 ### Reordering

-To avoid unsessecary bloat, grid component do not provide any ordering classes.
-You should maintain it with `order` property inside your custom stylesheets.
-However, there is a `.grid--reversed` modifer class to reverse an order of the columns within grid.
+To avoid unnecessary bloat, grid component does not provide any ordering classes.
+You should maintain it with `order` property inside your stylesheets.
+However, there is a `.grid--reversed` modifier class to reverse an order of the columns within the grid.

 [[example file=components/grid/example/reversed.html]]